-Public reporting burden for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Paperwork Reduction Project (0348-0040), Washington, DC 20503.
+Public reporting burden for this collection of information is estimated to average 15 minutes per response, including time for reviewing Instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Peperwork Reduction Project (0348-0040), Washington, DC 20503.

 PLEASE DO NOT RETURN YOUR COMPLETED FORM TO THE OFFICE OF MANAGEMENT AND BUDGET.
-SEND IT TO THE ADDRESS PROVIDED BY THE SPONSORING AGENCY.
+SEND.
+IT TO THE ADDRESS PROVIDED BY THE SPONSORING AGENCY.

-NOTE:

-Certain of these assurances may not be applicable to your project or program.
+NOTE: Certain of these assurances may not be applicable to your project or program.
 If you have questions, please contact the awarding agency.
-Further, certain Federal awarding agencies may require applicants to certify to additional assurances.
+Further, contain Federal awarding agencies may require applicants to certify to additional assurances.
 If such is the case, you will be notified.

-As the duly authorized representative of the applicant, I certify that the applicant:
+As the duly author and representative of the applicant, I cardly the; the applicant

-- Has the legal authority to apply for Federal assistance and the institutional, managerial and financial capability (including funds sufficient to pay the non-Federal share of project cost) to ensure proper planning, management and completion of the project described in this application. - Will give the awarding agency, the Comptroller General of the United States and, if appropriate, the State, through any authorized representative, access to and the right to examine all records, books, papers, or documents related to the award; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - Will establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will comply with the Intergovernmental Personnel Act of 1970 (42 U.S.C. §§4728-4763) relating to prescribed standards for merit systems for programs funded under one of the 19 statutes or regulations specified in Appendix A of OPM's Standards for a Merit System of Personnel Administration (5 C.F.R.
-900, Subpart F). - 6.
-Will comply with all Federal statutes relating to nondiscrimination.
+- 1 Has the legal authority to apply for Federal assistance and the institutional, managerial and financial capability (looking funds sufficient to pay the non-Federal share of project cost) to evalues proper planning, management and completion of the project described in this experiestion. - 2.
+We give the awarding agency, the Comptrailer General of the Linited States and, if appropriate, the State, through any sufficience representative, eccesse to and the right to exemine all records, bodies, represented to the event, and will establish a proper accounting system in accordance with generally accepted encounting standards or agency directives. - While establish selegulards to prohibit employees from using their positions for a purpose that constitutes or presente the appearance of personal or organizational condition of interest, or personal gain. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will comply with the Intergovarnmental Personnel Act of 1970 (42 U.S.C. §§4728-4763) relating to preached standards for merit systems for programs funded under one of the 19 statutes or regulations specified in Appendix A of OPM's Standards for a Merit System of Personnel Administration (5 C.P.R.
+900, Subpart F). - Will comply with all Federal statutes relating to nondiscrimination.
 These include but are not limited to: (a) Title VI of the Civil Rights Act of 1964 (P.L.
-88-352) which prohibits discrimination on the basis of race, color or national origin; (b) Title IX of the Education Amendments of 1972, as amended (20 U.S.C.§§1681-1683, and 1685-1686), which prohibits discrimination on the basis of sex; (c) Section 504 of the Rehabilitation
+88-352) which prohibits discrimination on the basis of race, color or national origin; (b) Title IX of the Education Arrendments of 1972, as amended (20 U.S.C.§§1881-1683, and 1685-1686), which prohibits discrimination on the basis of sex; (c) Section 504 of the Rehabilitation